-To reduce the prevalence of tobacco use in Singapore, HPB adopts a multi-pronged approach which includes a comprehensive mix of strategies such as public education, provision of smoking cessation services, legislation controlling tobacco advertising, sales of cigarettes to minors and taxation.
+HPB adopts a multi-pronged approach to promote a nicotine-free lifestyle.
+This includes a comprehensive mix of strategies such as public education, provision of cessation counselling services, legislation controlling tobacco advertising, sales of cigarettes and taxation.

-Tobacco taxes have been implemented since the 1980s to discourage non-smokers from picking up the smoking habit, and to encourage current smokers to stop or smoke less.
-The current cigarette tax is $0.491 per stick of 1g or below, and an additional $0.491 per stick of 1g for each additional 1g or part thereof.
+Tobacco taxes have been implemented since the 1980s to discourage non-smokers from starting the habit, and to encourage current smokers to quit or reduce their smoking.
+The current cigarette tax is $0.491 per stick of 1g or below, and an additional $0.491 per stick of 1g for each additional 1g or part thereof (Cost is accurate at the time of writing).

 Legislative measures, started in the early 1970s, undergo regular reviews to incorporate the best international practices, as well as to keep up with social behaviour trends among Singaporeans.
 The two main legislation instruments are: